zyberg2091/Blog-Tagger/README.md

 ## Prerequisites:

-Installed transformer model.<br>
+- Install packages in the requirements.txt using `pip install -r requirements.txt`<br>

-Follow the instruction given below to install albert-base model ,you can change the model but it might need some customization in source code. so albert model is adviced here to download.
+- Follow the instruction given below to use albert-base model from hugging face model hub, you can change the model but it might need some customization in source code. so albert model is adviced here to download.

   `model=TFAutoModel.from_pretrained('albert-base-v2')` <br>
   `tokenizer=AutoTokenizer.from_pretrained('albert-base-v2')` <br>